 currently on maternity leave

-Contact persons during maternity leave:
+Contact person during maternity leave:

 MAG.
 DR. MARTINA NUSSBAUMER